bachipeachy/pgs_workspace/doc/pgs_architecture_closed-loop_governed_transformation_v0.md

 the guarantees in this paper come from the Knowledge Partition and the governed transformation, and those hold whether the worker is a person or a model.
 If every AI system in existence vanished tomorrow, the architecture would stand, and a room of human authors could run it.

+It is worth saying *how* that independence is achieved, because asserted independence is cheap and mechanical independence is not.
+It rests on three separations, none of which involve the worker at all.
+The rules a stage must satisfy are **declared as data** — each naming itself, what it governs, and the mechanism that evaluates it — so admissibility is decided by a rule set rather than by whoever is drafting.
+The set of evaluating mechanisms is **closed**, so an unrecognised one fails rather than being quietly skipped; a skipped rule is indistinguishable from a satisfied one.
+And where a rule set is read in more than one place, the copies **derive from a single declaration** and any divergence is detectable, because two readers disagreeing about whether a document is admissible is worse than either being wrong.

+Given those, what a worker may and may not do becomes exact.
+It may draft the prose that fills a register.
+It may not decide whether the result is admissible, and it may not answer a question the business has not answered — an unanswered question is recorded as a question, never filled in and never hedged, so it cannot be quietly resolved by whoever happens to be at the keyboard.
+The determinism that follows is precise rather than total: given the same human answers against the same baseline, any worker yields the same governed artifacts.
+Two workers will word a rationale differently.
+Nothing governed will differ.

 > The protocol is the system of record.
 Automation is layered on top of it, never underneath.